Ensembl/ensembl/README.md

 [travis]: https://travis-ci.org/Ensembl/ensembl
 [coveralls]: https://coveralls.io/github/Ensembl/ensembl

-The Ensembl Core API (Application Programme Interface) serves as a middle layer between the underlying MySQL database and the user's script.
-It aims to encapsulate the database layout by providing high level access to the database.
+The Ensembl Core API (Application Programming Interface) serves as a middle layer between the underlying MySQL database and the user's script.
+It aims to encapsulate the database layer by providing high level access to the database.

 Find more information (including the installation guide and a tutorial) on the Ensembl website: http://www.ensembl.org/info/docs/api/core/